Yashavanth-CP/tftp/README.md

 # tftp
-Tftp server and client implementation using c++
+In this project we impplement the tftp server and client using c++ language.